Zulko/moviepy/docs/index.rst

         </center>

 MoviePy is an open source software originally written by Zulko_ and released under the MIT licence.
-It is hosted on Github_, where you can push improvements or ask for help.
+It is hosted on Github_, where you can push improvements, report bugs and ask for help.

+**Very New:** there is now a MoviePy forum on Reddit_ and a mailing list on librelist_ .

 .. raw:: html